 I recall in elementary school for Women’s History month, I did a book report on Elizabeth Blackwell.
 I was enamored by her tenacious personality.
 One of the first women to earn a medical degree in the United States, she ultimately went on to open her own medical college for women to pave the road for others.
 Not only did I admire what she did, it had motivated me to be ambitious and not always follow the grain.
 My identity does not only lie in my gender.
 I was always inspired by these women and their ability to take a stand and unite others.
 It is women like Blackwell, Malkiel and Zetkin that set the tone for others to follow.

 For me, International Woman’s Day helps me realize how far we have come and although the inequality still exists today it is also a day that I take pride in.
 These women have broken barriers that have led to many advances.
-Without those who have struggled before us we would not be where we are today, nor would it have opened our eyes to the injustices that have taken place.
-That is why it is so important for us to uplift each other and lend support, generations from now this is what sets the stage for proceeding women.
-I leave you with this quote as it says so much in such few words.
+Without those who have struggled for us we would not be able to be where we are today, nor would it have opened our eyes to the injustices that have taken place.
+That is why it is so important for us to uplift each other and lend support, because generations from now this is what sets the stage for other women.
+I leave you with this quote as it speaks volumes in such few words.

 “If society will not admit of woman’s free development, then society must be remodeled.”